tobiasbp/float_exporter/README.md

 * Update */example/path/float_exporter.yml* with your configuration.
 * Run the container: `docker run --rm -p 9709:9709 -v /example/path/float_exporter.yml:/etc/float_exporter.yml float_exporter`
 * You should see the log from float_exporter confirming a successful run.
+* You should be able to see your metrics at `http://localhost:9709/metrics`

 ## Configuration with environment variables
 If you don't want to map an external config file to the container, you can pass